AlineCoatanoan/Archiving-projet-simplon/README.md

 /home/Documents → argument / parameter (the folder on which the command acts)

-The script
+## The script
 A script is a file that contains a series of commands that the shell will execute one after another.
 Instead of typing commands manually each time, a script allows automating tasks.
 Scripts are useful for repetitive work, monitoring, backups, or data processing.

 For this project, the Bash script (run.sh) will do the following:

-Take three arguments from the command line: the URL file, the downloads folder, and the archives folder.
+- Take three arguments from the command line: the URL file, the downloads folder, and the archives folder.

-Print the start time and the script’s full path.
+- Print the start time and the script’s full path.

-Create a temporary folder for downloads.
+- Create a temporary folder for downloads.

-Download each JSON file and save HTTP headers separately.
+- Download each JSON file and save HTTP headers separately.

-Copy JSON files from temporary folder to downloads folder.
+- Copy JSON files from temporary folder to downloads folder.

-Compile all headers into headers.txt.
+- Compile all headers into headers.txt.

-Compress the downloads folder into a timestamped archive.
+- Compress the downloads folder into a timestamped archive.

-Print the end time and a “Bye!” message.
+- Print the end time and a “Bye!” message.

-How to run the script
+## How to run the script
-bash
-Copier le code
 bash run.sh urls.txt downloads archives

-urls.txt → a list of JSON URLs (one per line).
+- urls.txt : a list of JSON URLs (one per line).

-downloads → folder where JSON files and headers.txt will be saved.
+- downloads : folder where JSON files and headers.txt will be saved.

-archives → folder where the compressed archive will be created.
+- archives : folder where the compressed archive will be created.